keroyan/nValorant/README.md

 ## Features

-- Manuell Login
+- Automatic Login
-- Automatic Launch (You can just run the app and click "Yes")
+- Automatic Launch ( Run the game through the app )
-- Instant Lock
+- Instant Lock ( Use it at your own risk as it may get you banned )
-- Deselect agent even if you have already locked in
+- Deselect agent ( Use it at your own risk as it may get you banned )
 - See Teammates & opponents
   - Rank
   - Level